Rating:

-California Natural Canned Dog Food receives the Advisor’s second highest tier rating of 4.5 stars.
+California Natural canned dog food receives the Advisor’s second-highest tier rating of 4.5 stars.

-California Natural Salmon and Sweet Potato Adult
+California Natural Salmon and Sweet Potato

 Estimated Dry Matter Nutrient Content

-Ingredients: Salmon, mackerel, salmon broth, sweet potatoes, sunflower oil, natural flavors, herring oil, carrageenan, guar gum, l-ascorbyl-2-polyphosphate (source of vitamin C), vitamins (vitamin E supplement, vitamin A supplement, vitamin D3 supplement, vitamin B12 supplement, thiamine mononitrate, niacin supplement, d-calcium pantothenate, pyridoxine hydrochloride, riboflavin supplement, folic acid, biotin), minerals (iron amino acid chelate, zinc amino acid chelate, cobalt amino acid chelate, copper amino acid chelate, manganese amino acid chelate, selenium yeast, potassium iodide), sodium phosphate, inulin, potassium chloride, salt, choline chloride, beta carotene
+Salmon, mackerel, salmon broth, sweet potatoes, sunflower oil, natural flavor, herring oil, carrageenan, guar gum, l-ascorbyl-2-polyphosphate (source of vitamin C), vitamins (vitamin E supplement, vitamin A supplement, vitamin D3 supplement, vitamin B12 supplement, thiamine mononitrate, niacin supplement, d-calcium pantothenate, pyridoxine hydrochloride, riboflavin supplement, folic acid, biotin), minerals (iron amino acid chelate, zinc amino acid chelate, cobalt amino acid chelate, copper amino acid chelate, manganese amino acid chelate, selenium yeast, potassium iodide), sodium phosphate, inulin, potassium chloride, salt, choline chloride, beta carotene

-| Estimated Nutrient Content | |||
+Estimated Nutrient Content | |||

-| Method | Protein | Fat | Carbs |
+Method | Protein | Fat | Carbs |

-| Guaranteed Analysis | 12% | 8% | NA |
+Guaranteed Analysis | 12% | 8% | NA |

-| Dry Matter Basis | 55% | 36% | 1% |
+Dry Matter Basis | 55% | 36% | 1% |

-| Calorie Weighted Basis | 38% | 61% | 1% |
+Calorie Weighted Basis | 38% | 61% | 1% |

 The fifth ingredient is sunflower oil.
 Sunflower oil is nutritionally similar to safflower oil.
 Since these oils are high in omega-6 fatty acids and contain no omega-3′s, they’re considered less nutritious than canola or flaxseed oils.